 Before implanting an Essure device, you are supposed to have the known risks presented to you by your doctor.
 This includes a pamphlet with information about implanting the device and the risks of allergic reactions and other complications.
 You and your doctor are supposed to each sign a checklist showing that you both know the risks involved, but if your doctor failed to warn you about these dangers, then you may have put yourself at risk without even realizing it.

 Although Essure was classified as a Class III medical device, which gives it protection from state-court lawsuits, some states have allowed suits against Bayer to go forward.
 You can take action against companies that produce devices that put your health at risk.
-Call us at Wingate, Russotti, Shapiro & Halperin, LLP, today at (212) 986-7353 to tell us about your case and let us fight for you.
+Call us at Wingate, Russotti, Shapiro & Halperin, LLP, today at (212) 986-7353 to tell us about your product liability case and let us fight for you.